ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Act 4: Dream sequence

-10-30 minutes.
+_10-30 minutes.
 Takes place during the night between day one and day two.
 In this act, and this act only, the ghosts are completely free to do whatever they want.
-Started by Great-granny C and ended by Viscountess A.
+Started by Great-granny C and ended by Viscountess A._

 This act has three short scenes, one per ghost.
 Ahead of each scene, the responsible ghost player gets a minute to gather their thoughts and talk to any extras they wish to recruit.
 They then lead their assigned living character to the center of the room, explain the premise of the scene and start it.

 ## Act 5: Resolution / The Day After
-20 minutes.
-Granny D is invited back.
-Started by Daughter F and ended by Mother E.
+_20 minutes.
+Granny D is invited back for mid-morning "fika".
+This act resolves the conflicts from previous acts.
+Started by Daughter F and ended by Mother E._

-The last act takes place the day after.
-All, both living and dead, have gathered for a mid-morning tea/coffee break (Swedish Fika).
-During this act, the characters try to find a resolution in their relations with the other living and dead characters.
+The last act takes place on the following day.
+All, both living and dead, have gathered for a mid-morning "Fika".
+During this act, the characters try to find a resolution to their relations with the other living and dead characters.
 This resolution can be either negative (Meaning the characters agree to disagree) or positive (Meaning the characters find common ground and understanding).
 The scene, and the game, ends with Mother E being called up by the auction house and informing them about her final decision regarding the Tiara.
 During this phone call, all other characters must listen in silence.
 When Mother E hangs up, the game has ended.
 Alternatively, the auction firm calls Mother E and asks for a decision.

+## Post-game reflections

 When act 5 has ended, leave a few minutes for free reflections and reactions from all players to the game.
 Then gather two-and-two, preferably with a player you have interacted less with during the game.
 Tell the other player how you experienced the game.